Available On Campus and Hybrid.

 CSC 4480 Principles of Database Systems: Concepts and technology of database management systems; data modeling with an emphasis on the relational model; database querying and normalization; physical data organization.

-MIS 2030 Database Management: Theoretic and practical issues related to the management of a data base in a business environment including: the role of databases and database applications in contemporary organizations; data modeling using entity-relationship models; fundamentals of the relational data model and its implementation with SQL; characteristics of distributed databases and Client/Server data base technologies.
+MIS 2030 Database Management: Theoretical and practical issues related to the management of a data base in a business environment including: the role of databases and database applications in contemporary organizations; data modeling using entity-relationship models; fundamentals of the relational data model and its implementation with SQL; characteristics of distributed databases and Client/Server data base technologies.

 CSC 4710 Information Systems Project Management: Principles and techniques of information systems project management; qualitative and quantitative essentials to include project integration, scope, schedule, cost, quality, human resources, communications, and risk.
 Practical experience managing a project with complex technology issues.